 With the information collected, I may qualify a student to receive tier 2 or 3 services if needed.

 Tier 3 may be intensive treatment where the student has an individual goal.
 Services usually run for 10 weeks with bi-weekly data tracking.
-If a student is making great progress, they can be exited to tier 2 or tier one immediately.
-For example, if a student can produce “th” at the sentence level, I may move them to tier 2 and give the general education teacher visual or verbal cues to use in the classroom.
+If a student is making great progress, moves to tier 2 or tier 1 immediately.
+For example, if a student can produce “th” at the sentence level, I may move him/her to tier 2 and give the general education teacher visual or verbal cues to use in the classroom.

 From the data collected by means described above, I set a graph-able goal for the child’s specific area of need.
 Sorry I can’t be more specific here!!!

 I use a Google form to collect data and measure progress.
 If you are interested in our RTI Start Up Program, you will have access to all of this information!

 This is what I thought when I worked in schools.
 I had my special education students who had an IEP and then I had to see all these RTI students as well.
 It was crazy for the first year because I started pulling every student who was referred by a teacher.
 I was “fixing them and sending them back.”

 This is NOT RTI.
 This isn’t even special education.
 Remember, speech pathologists are part of the general education team as a support and wealth of knowledge.
 We are not miracle workers!

 So, in simple terms, stop pulling all students.
 Put your trust in the problem solving process.

 You need to give a brief overview of speech and language development by age or grade (to cut down on referrals)